 Working in groups is also a good active learning strategy.
 In peer teaching activities, they’re encouraged to explain concepts to their peers.
 A more straightforward peer teaching technique, known as rotating chair group discussions, is also a way of keeping them engaged.
 Each has to explain a concept assigned and then have the next participant summarize the points to help others in the group understand it better.

 How does active learning theory differ from interactive reinforcement, then?
 Active learning asks learners to figure out the answer to a question using context clues, interactions, and materials provided to them during the training.
 It follows the “show, don’t tell” principle of education.
 It allows them to make mistakes and challenge themselves, while the trainer facilitates them and makes sure they’re on the right track.

 Interactive reinforcement, on the other hand, is a different concept.
 It involves recalling lessons and isn’t necessarily about finding new insights.
 An example of interactive reinforcement is when a trainer asks questions during discussions about information previously covered during training.
 The trainer expects the trainees to already know the answer to their questions.
 This method forces the learner to recall and revisit what they’ve been previously taught.

-Interactive Reinforcement is great when you need to reinforce difficult concepts (perhaps in one of the earlier times a learner has been exposed to content), where learners might not be expected to be able to “figure out” the answer.
-Active Learning in this case may even frustrate the learner, as they don’t feel like they’ve had enough support to complete the question they’re being asked.
+Interactive reinforcement is great when trainers need to reinforce difficult concepts where learners might not be expected to be able to “figure out” the answer.
+Active learning is best when you’re trying to activate their critical thinking skills and learn on their own.
+But, in some cases, it can frustrate the learner if they don’t have enough support to find the right answer to a question.

-In fact, this is a major challenge of using Active Learning – you need to know your learners’ capabilities well to ensure they don’t give up on trying to answer a question because they feel it’s unfair.
-Done poorly, Active Learning runs the risk of losing learners’ attention and negatively impacting retention.
+This is one of the major challenges of using active learning.
+You need to know your learners’ capabilities well to make sure that they don’t give up on trying the learning activities.
+When done poorly, active learning runs the risk of losing learners’ attention and negatively impacting retention.